Authorization Data Model

 - Can be created by users.

-- Are assigned at dataset, data space, or platform level.
+- Are assigned at dataset, data pool, or platform level.

 Each role consists of one or more permissions and can also be created by users.